sarahalhawi92/moo/README.md

 Frameworks used - restassured, testng

-2. Go to project root in a terminal and do mvn clean install
+2. Go to project root in a terminal and do mvn 'clean install'
-3. Tests can be run by doing 'mvn test' or by going to the test package, right click and then select 'run all tests in package'
+3. Tests can be run by doing 'mvn test'

+note: if you don't have maven installed, you can just run the tests by going to the test package, right click and then select 'run all tests in package'